Fildro/Automation-Assessment/README.md

 2. Open the Project
 3. Open a Terminal (In the Project Path)

-First Customer Automation Cases: dotnet test --filter TestCategory=Customer
+Task 1 - UI Automated test using Selenium WebDriver dotnet test --filter TestCategory=Customer

-UI Automation Cases
+Task 2 - API Automated test using
 1) // 1 - Get each country (US, DE and GB) individually and validate the response dotnet test --filter TestCategory=APIlist